ChristianRyan/csnFramework-1/README.md

 # csnFramework

-Simple framework for determining best k for kNN in python.
+Simple framework for determining best k for kNN in python for the course in Machine Learning at Technical University Vienna.

 # How to use

 ## Datasets

-To use put clean datasets in the datasets folder with the target value named
+To use put clean datasets in the datasets folder with the target value named.

 ## Config file

+The config file contains parameters that can be changed based on the desired result.

 # Optimisation